jspm/jspm.org/docs/guide.md

 > Installs have been heavily optimized for performance, and include support for `install --offline` and `install --prefer-offline`.

+After install if you inspect the package.json it will now contain a `"type": "module"` field.
+This matches the Node.js `--experimental-modules` support for ES modules in `.js` files.
+Set this to `"commonjs"` if working with CommonJS files.

 ## ES Modules in Node.js

 We can now load the installed dependencies as ES modules: